kpatarawong/Java-Frameworks/README.md

 Student# 009931191

 # WESTERN GOVERNORS UNIVERSITY
 ## D287 – JAVA FRAMEWORKS

-#### C.  Customize the HTML user interface for your customer’s application.
-The user interface should include the shop name, the product names, and the names of the parts.**
+### C.  Customize the HTML user interface for your customer’s application.
+The user interface should include the shop name, the product name, and the names of the parts.**

 Filename: mainscreen.html